honeydbio/honeydb-agent-docs/docs/plugins.md

 ## Description

-Plugins are what drive service emulation and determine the level of interaction is possible with a given service.
+Plugins are what drive service emulation and determine the level of interaction possible with a given service.
 Plugins can either be based on TCP or UDP protocols.

 For TCP plugins, all connection (CONNECT) events, data received (RX) events, and data transmitted (TX) events are logged.